abaronia108/sql-amazon-appliances-analysis/README.md

 # SQL Analysis: Amazon Appliances Review Dataset

-Exploratory SQL analysis of Amazon Appliances reviews and product metadata using PostgreSQL, covering 600,000+ reviews across 93 product subcategories.
+This is a SQL analysis of Amazon Appliances reviews and product metadata datasets using PostgreSQL as part of my Database Systems coursework.

 ## Data Source